-- 68. For amounts of unclaimed money of \$100 or less, while money is held on trust and cannot be (and has not been) applied by the holder for their own benefit (or for the benefit of any other person or for any purpose or object) it cannot be income of the holder. - 69.
-An unclaimed amount (of \$100 or less) not held on trust will be derived when it: - has been applied by the holder for its own benefit (that is, the proviso to s 4(1) of the UMA 1971 applies); and - is probable that the amount will not have to be repaid (which would include situations when the amount is not legally recoverable; for example, under a contractual term or the Limitation Act). - 70.
+- 75. For amounts of unclaimed money of \$100 or less, while money is held on trust and cannot be (and has not been) applied by the holder for their own benefit (or for the benefit of any other person or for any purpose or object), it cannot be income of the holder.
+These amounts remain subject to the UMA 1971 and must be paid to the Commissioner within the specified timeframes. - 76.
+An unclaimed amount (of \$100 or less) not held on trust will be derived when it: - has been applied by the holder for its own benefit (that is, the proviso to s 4(1) of the UMA 1971 applies); and - is probable that the amount will not have to be repaid (which would include situations when the amount is not legally recoverable; for example, under a contractual term or a Limitation Act). - 77.
 When it is probable that an amount will not be repaid will depend on the particular business.
-Business records and accounting treatment are likely to be relevant to determining this. - 71.
+Business records and accounting treatment are likely to be relevant to determining this. - 78.
 If a holder has recognised a previously unclaimed amount as income and subsequently returns that amount to the owner, the holder will be entitled to a deduction under s DA 1(b).